Zulip for instructors¶

 /poll [TITLE]command to make lightweight non-anonymous polls.
 For anonymous polls, someone has used a bot called Errbot, but we don’t currently know much about that.

-Things we know are missing (see also the student page):
+(see also the student page)

 More fine-grained permissions for TAs.
+DONE: moderator role now exists.